benl95/fp/README.md

 -   [x] Remove dash characters from eyeColors
 -   [x] Remove whitespace from eyeColors
 -   [ ] Convert clothesWearingToday answers to HEX Code
+-   [ ] Refactor to fetch code with Promises instead of needle
+-   [ ] Show early iterations of code in logbook
+-   [ ] Write README
+-   [ ] Write logbook (process, thing I learned and applied, etc.)
+-   [ ] Render results to view

 ## license